The Deadly Tower of Monsters: Development

 The Deadly Tower of Monsters was announced on 12 June 2015.
 According to Carlos Bordeu, one of the ACE Team founders, it was initially planned as a dungeon crawler set in a vertical labyrinth, with the "more generic fantasy".
 Game's concept was changed because the team "wanted to do something that was completely different", as he stated.
 The inspiration came from the 1950s and 1960s science fiction films, including the Godzilla franchise, Forbidden Planet, and Plan 9 from Outer Space; as well as TV series Flash Gordon and Lost in Space from the same era.
-Scarlet Nova character was modeled after Jane Fonda's sexy heroine Barbarella, from the 1968 movie of the same name.
+Scarlet Nova character was modeled after Jane Fonda's heroine Barbarella, from the 1968 film of the same name.
 Dan Smith's exaggerated personality, on the other hand, was partly based on the Mystery Science Theater 3000 – a science fiction comedy series created by Joel Hodgson, which ACE Team loved; and Ed Wood, an American cult filmmaker.
 Some enemies were animated by using the stop motion and rotoscoping technique.

 The Deadly Tower of Monsters trailer was published on 2 December 2015, followed by the game's release on 19 January 2016.